johngodlee/geosci_linux_intro/geosci_linux_intro.md

 tree
 ```

-The output should look like this:
+The output of `tree` should look something like this:

 ![](tree.png)

 ### Moving files and directories